MekhyW/HRL/README.md

 # HRL (Human-Robot Language)

 HRL is a language prototype specifically designed to help developers and product owners program AI-powered systems for a wide range of applications, including chatbots, virtual assistants, and physical robots.
 The language is designed to be easy to learn and use, with a clean and concise syntax that allows for rapid integration and development.
+Programming in HRL is conceptually similar to creating a finite state machine (FSM), especially when dealing with context management and state transitions.

 ## Key Features